FairwindsOps/insights-docs/docs/run/agent/workloads.md

 Once the graph is generated, you will see a timeline of the min, average, and max CPU and memory usage for all pods associated with that workload.
 The snapshots are taken every 2 hours.
 For example, if you have a workload with 5 pods:
 * the minimum metric will represent the single pod using the least CPU/memory usage
-* the maximium metric will represent the single pod using the most CPU/memory usage
+* the maximum metric will represent the single pod using the most CPU/memory usage
 * the average metric will represent the average CPU/memory usage across all 5 pods

 You can also learn about the last recorded Pod count, and the averaage Pod count, on the same Workload page.